 Apostles, prophets, evangelists, pastor-teachers, miracles, faith, discernment, and everyone and everything else needed to bring the Body to maturity and unity, must be raised up in the Lord’s churches.
 The local elders must assist the believers in the development and operation of the ministries and gifts, as the Holy Spirit gives wisdom and power.
 Christ must be formed in us by that which every part of the Body supplies.

-And he gave some, apostles; and some, prophets; and some, evangelists; and some, pastors and teachers; For the perfecting of the saints, for the work of the ministry, for the edifying of the body of Christ: Till we all come in the unity of the faith, and of the knowledge of the Son of God, unto a perfect man, unto the measure of [maturity as measured by] the stature of the fulness of Christ: (Ephesians 4:11-13)
+till we all come to the unity of the faith and of the knowledge of the Son of God, to a perfect man, to the measure of [maturity as measured by] the stature of the fullness of Christ; (Ephesians 4:11-13)

 (“Ministry By the Spirit Rather Than By Organizational Assignment”, 3638-1)